-Traveling Ireland’s back roads is like joining a big, raucous family on a lengthy vacation in a camper van.
+Traveling Ireland’s back roads is like joining a big, raucous family on a lengthy vacation in one of our camper trailers.
 It’s tons of fun, relaxing and exhausting, and the pace and unpredictability demands that you pay attention amid the chaos and laughter.

 Our three-week stay on the Emerald Isle gave us a long look at the people, places and customs of this fun-loving culture with a fascinating, often tragic history.
 Some say the Irish get their sense of humor from their strong families and communities and a need to offset the misery of invasions, conflicts and plagues that have best the island over the centuries.
 There are few boundaries here – either physical or philosophical – so travel is best approached with an open mind and schedule, our favorite mode of visiting.